wimthomzik/lexer/README.md

-# Finite Automata
+# Lexer

-This is a basic implementation of a Finite Automata.
-It will read through an input source code and count all the tokens that are used in the source code.
+This is a basic implementation of a Lexer.
+It will read through an input source code.
 The target language is C++.

 ## Installation